-The Personal Data Protection Law, data protection in Bahrain
+The Personal Data Protection Law, Data Privacy in Bahrain

 The Personal Data Protection Law No. (30) of 2018 or the PDPL for short is a Bahraini data protection law that was recently passed in 2019.
 As one of only a handful of comprehensive data protection laws to be passed in the Middle East, a large reason for the enacting of the PDPL was Amazon Web Services or AWS’s plan to open massive data centers within the country by the end of 2019.
 Furthermore, the PDPL is the first law within the Kingdom of Bahrain to be passed that pertains strictly to data protection, as the data protection framework within the country was limited to other Bahraini legislation that governed the concept indirectly.
 As such, the PDPL outlines various requirements and mandates in relation to the personal data and information that is collected and processed within the country.